 - A formal tailored suit.
-The blazer must be identical to the trousers/skirt. - Skirt/dress length must be no shorter than just above the knee. - Suit jackets must be worn at all times. - A smart collared shirt with tie/bow tie or a collared blouse, with sleeves and covering the midriff. - Plain, smart, black or brown polishable shoes. - Dark plain socks, plain tights or footsie socks. - A natural colour, clean and tidy hair.
+The blazer must be matching the trousers/skirt - Skirt/dress length must be no shorter than just above the knee - Suit jackets must be worn at all times - · A smart collared shirt with tie/bow tie or a collared blouse, with sleeves and covering the midriff - Plain, smart, black or brown polishable shoes - Dark plain socks, plain tights or footsie socks - Smart, clean and tidy hair in line with current convention for smart office environment.
+We are happy to embrace 'all kinds of smart'.
+The more unnatural the colour, appearance and styling, the less likely it is that a hair style will sit within that statement